Springbank Park: Storybook Gardens

 Storybook Gardens opened in 1958.
 This popular attraction included sea lions (later replaced by harbour seals) and various other animals tied in with themes from children's nursery rhymes and stories.
 On June 16, 1958, "Slippery the Seal" escaped from a pool into the nearby Thames River.
 Ten days later, amid intense publicity and "sightings" of various degrees of reliability, the sea lion turned up 400 km away near Sandusky, Ohio.
 After several days on display to record-breaking crowds, the Americans returned Slippery.
 The mayor of London proclaimed "Slippery Day" and thousands lined the streets to see Slippery's return.
 An "international incident" staged between Storybook and the Toledo Zoo was later revealed to have been a publicity stunt.

 The park also includes a carousel, a miniature train (which are both placed just outside the park), climbing facilities and slides which have been upgraded throughout the years.
 In 2003 Storybook Gardens underwent a major refurbishment to its present state and is now open year-round with skating in the winter.

 No animals currently reside here now: a fire claimed the barn in which the animals were housed, though the animals were unhurt and sent to live elsewhere.
 On June 8, 2012, while the remaining four seals at Storybook gardens were being transported to the Saint Louis Zoo, two seals, Peanut and Atlantis, died.
 A third seal, Cri Cri, died on June 13 while being treated.

-Present day
+Modern use

 At present, Springbank Park is the largest park in London, with trails accommodating biking or walking.
 There is a playground, swings, a wading pool, picnic areas and soccer fields.
 With paths leading to adjoining parks one can travel 10 km directly from Byron to downtown London without traffic.